 - (a) To act as a central repository for all Disclosures. - (b) To evaluate all such Disclosures and to determine the nature and scope of any necessary investigation and to advise the Audit and Risk Committee of Disclosures made within its remit.

-4.4 Line Managers
+4.5 Line Managers

-(a) To receive Disclosures from their direct reports and report such Disclosures to the Head of Compliance without delay.
+(a) To redirect any Disclosures received from their direct reports to the Head of Compliance (or Chief Legal Officer, in the absence of the Head of Compliance) without delay.